Professor of Law

 Ramirez was the 2013-14 recipient of USD’s Thorsnes Prize for Excellence in Teaching.
 She has served on the board of directors of Appellate Defenders, Inc. and Federal Defenders of San Diego, Inc. since 2002.
 She was the board president from 2006-09.

-Ramirez's publications include Criminal Litigation In Action, 2nd Ed. (with Berend) (California Academic Press, 2012); Criminal Litigation in Action (with Berend) (National Institute for Trial Advocacy Publishing, 2002); and State v.
-Johnson: An Acquaintance Rape Case File and Problem Set (National Institute for Trial Advocacy Publishing, forthcoming 2000).
+Ramirez's publications include Criminal Litigation in Action, 3rd Ed. (with Berend) (Carolina Academic Press, forthcoming 2015); Criminal Litigation In Action, 2nd Ed. (with Berend) (California Academic Press, 2002); and State v.
+Johnson: An Acquaintance Rape Case File and Problem Set (National Institute for Trial Advocacy Publishing, 2000).